xapax/security/basics_of_linux.md

 ## 11. Kernel

+The Kernel is responsible for talking between the hardware and the software, and to manage the systems resources.

 The Linux Kernel is a monolithic kernel, unlike the OSX and the Windows kernels which are hybrid.

 You can find the kernel file in `/boot`.
 It might look like something like this`vmlinuz-4.4.0-57-generic`.
 In the beginning of time the kernel was simply called `linux`.
 But when Virtual Memory was introduced they changed the name to `vmlinux` to reflect that the kernel could handle virtual memory.
 When the kernel later became too big it was compressed using zlib , therefore the name was changed to `vmlinuz`.